 Accidents can happen anywhere, some are the fault of no one while others can be caused by hazards that should have been cleared had the correct health and safety policies been adhered to.
 If you have become ill or been injured at Barcelona Airport by the negligent actions of a third party who owed you a duty of care it may be possible for you to claim.

-Throughout this guide you will find sections that can help you understand what an airport accident consists of, what kinds of damages you might be able to claim for after an accident regardless of whether it happened at an airport or somewhere else, as well as a brief explanation about how a personal injury claim in Spain works.
-We have even included some information on the limitation period for personal injury claims in Spain, which is different from that in the UK, and may affect your claim, depending on the circumstances.
+Throughout this guide, you will find sections that can help you understand what an airport accident consists of, what kinds of damages you might be able to claim after an accident regardless of whether it happened at an airport or somewhere else, as well as a brief explanation about how a personal injury claim in Spain works.
+We have even included some information on the limitation period for personal injury claims in Spain, which is different from that in the UK and may affect your claim, depending on the circumstances.

 The circumstances of your claim are very important in determining under which law your claim might be handled.
-There are different ways in which an accident may occur and depending on how it occurs, where it occurs and how you booked your holiday your claim could be handled under UK law, Spanish law or through the Montreal Convention which acts as international law.
+There are different ways in which an accident may occur and depend on how it occurs, where it occurs and how you booked your holiday your claim could be handled under UK law, Spanish law or through the Montreal Convention which acts as international law.
 See below for more information.

+Before we begin our Barcelona airport accident claims guide, let’s look at how accidents could happen.
 When people imagine an airport accident, a plane crash may be the first thing that comes to mind.
 However, an accident at an airport could include a wide range of incidents, resulting in injuries of all kinds possibly even illnesses.
 They can vary between some of the following, which are only examples and not an exhaustive list:

 - Food poisoning in airport restaurants or allergic reactions